 An OSCE style Professional Competence Assessment consisting of two parts, legal and clinical, requiring a minimum mark of 60% in each part to be passed.
 This assessment cannot be compensated and must be passed for the course to be passed.

-A maximum of 3 attempts will be permitted to pass this Professional Competence Assessment.Students passing one part only require to retake the outstanding part.
+A maximum of 3 attempts will be permitted to pass this Professional Competence Assessment..Students passing one part only require to retake the outstanding part.

 However, students who pass both parts of the assessment in the mock assessment will be exempted from the assessment.

 A dispensing test